Science says climbing Trees is good for kids.

 Risky play is healthy for kids

-Tree climbing gives kids a unique opportunity to learn how to assess risk and to test their limits.
-It can be exhilarating for children to feel fear and push through it anyway.
+Tree climbing gives kids a unique opportunity to learn how to assess risk.
+It also lets them test their limits.
+It can be exhilarating for children to feel fear—and to push through it anyway.
 They enjoy the burst of self-confidence that follows when they succeed, and they learn to recognize and respect their limits when they don’t.
 When they climb with friends, social interactions add another dimension of learning to the experience.

 Some parents think that letting kids climb Trees without safety gear is too risky to allow.
-Certainly, serious injury can occur, and it’s up to you to decide if you want to let your child take that risk.
-But consider also how a bit of risky play can enrich your child’s experiences.
-In 2015, a review of 21 papers on children and risky play by a team of researchers led by Dr. Mariana Brussoni of the University of British Columbia found that children who engaged in risky play such as Tree climbing were significantly healthier and better adjusted on a number of measures than kids who were only allowed to do “safe” activities.
-The risk-taking kids were more physically active and less likely to lead sedentary lives.
-They also showed more creativity, resilience, and better social skills than the kids who always played it safe.
+Certainly, serious injury can occur, and it’s up to parents to decide if they want to let their children take that risk.
+But they should consider how risky play can enrich a child’s experiences.
+In 2015, a review of 21 papers on children and risky play by a team of researchers, led by Dr. Mariana Brussoni of the University of British Columbia, found that children who engaged in risky play such as Tree climbing were significantly healthier and more well-adjusted on a number of measures when compared with kids who were only allowed to do “safe” activities.
+The risk-taking kids were more physically active, and they were less likely to lead sedentary lives.
+They also showed more creativity, resilience, and better social skills over the kids who always played it safe.

 Tree climbing gives kids a connection to the Earth

 We’re constantly bombarded with news about the damage we’ve done to the environment.
-Every day, it seems, there’s another waterway polluted, another species on the brink of extinction, another pollinator emergency.
+Every day, it seems, there’s another waterway polluted, another species on the brink of extinction, or another pollinator emergency.
 More than ever, we need passionate people who can lead the way in addressing these issues.
-We need to engage young people with Nature now, so they will be good stewards of the Earth in the future.
+We need to expose more young people to nature now in the hopes that they will be good stewards of the Earth in the future.
 Encouraging kids to climb Trees is an excellent way to introduce them to the natural world around them and to help them forge relationships with Nature that will last a lifetime.

 The situation has not gotten better.
-A poll in 2016 of 12,000 parents in 10 countries around the globe (including the U.S.) by a British laundry soap company found that children were spending less time outdoors than the two hours daily that are allotted to American prisoners.
-That same study found that 54% of parents couldn’t identify an Oak Tree, although 80% could identify Justin Bieber.
+A poll in 2016 of 12,000 parents in ten countries around the globe—including the US—by a British laundry soap company found that children were spending less time outdoors than American prisoners, who are allotted two hours outside every day.
+That same study found that 54 percent of parents couldn’t identify an Oak Tree, although 80 percent could identify Justin Bieber.

 Why don’t kids climb Trees/spend time in nature any more?

 - Electronic devices have taken over kids’ lives.
-Louv likes to quote a fourth-grader who once told him that he prefers to play indoors, because “that’s where all the electrical outlets are.”
-A 2010 poll by the Kaiser Family Foundation revealed that American kids from 8 to 18 years old spend an average of 7 hours and 38 minutes each day using entertainment media.
+Louv likes to quote a fourth-grader who once told him that he prefers to play indoors because “that’s where all the electrical outlets are.”
+A 2010 poll by the Kaiser Family Foundation revealed that American kids from ages 8 to 18 spend an average of seven hours and 38 minutes each day using entertainment media.

-- Natural spaces are disappearing.
-Yards are shrinking, wild spaces are being converted into building lots, and Trees that make for good climbing are becoming few and far between.
-Because of liability reasons, Tree climbing is rarely allowed in parks, on school grounds, or on other public properties—your best bet is a friend or relative with a suitable Tree if none exists in your own yard.
+- For liability reasons, Tree climbing is discouraged in parks, on school grounds, or on other properties.
+Your best bet is having a friend or relative with a suitable tree if you do not have one in your own yard.

-- Parents have become more protective in recent years (some would say overprotective), and many have come to believe that Tree climbing is too dangerous for kids.
+- Parents have become more protective in recent years, and many have come to believe that Tree climbing is too dangerous for kids.
 This is something that parents have to decide for themselves.
 The risk of injury is a real possibility.
-At the very least, Trees with deadwood or other hazardous features should be placed off limits.
+At the very least, trees with deadwood or other hazardous features should be placed off limits.

 Climbing Trees with ropes and safety equipment